Metacomco Advert - December 1986

 "We'd like to have a multi-tasking single-user system, and if Tripos does this, we'll go that way".

-It was though that this particular rumour may have originated with Digital Research, as TOS was based upon its CP/M 68k and GEM desktop system, and it was no doubt keen on anything that promoted its software.
+It was thought that this particular rumour may have originated with Digital Research, as TOS was based upon its CP/M 68k and GEM desktop system, and it was no doubt keen on anything that promoted its software.
 Seeing a potential fight with DR, Metacomco's Derek Budge suggested:

 "I think it'll be an interesting battle.
 We're aware that Digital Research is now taking our operating system very, very seriously, which is why I believe you're hearing rumours of TOS on the Amiga.
 And we're getting ready for the fight"[6].